vivanvish/polished_code_release/README.md

 ## Instructions
 Files:

   KernelSVM.py : Implementation of the Kernel SVM classifier.

-  Example.py: Sample code on how to use the classifier.
+  demo.py: Sample code on how to use the classifier.

+  comparison.py: Comparing KernelSVM with sklearn's SVC.

 Feel free to use or distribute the code.
 The package can be used by:
 1. Clone the repository